 - Oxygen Therapy: Delivery devices, titration guidelines

-While smaller in percentage (15-25 questions), integumentary questions are often "gimme" points if you know the material well.
+While smaller in scope (approximately 8-11 scored items, 4-6%), integumentary questions are often "gimme" points if you know the material well.

 High-Yield Topics